 Motors was first to market with the ability to view by monthly payments and is supremely user-friendly, with the clever use of eye-catching graphics enabling buyers to select their criteria according to practicality, budget, road tax and creature comforts.

-Launched in the UK in 2016, by the co-founder of TripAdvisor, after becoming the biggest online marketplace for used cars in the US, CarGurus is in a position to use online technology and tools which have been road tested in the US and Canada to give UK car buyers a new online shopping experience.
+Launched in the UK in 2016 by the co-founder of TripAdvisor.
+After becoming the biggest online marketplace for used cars in the US, CarGurus is in a position to use online technology and tools that have been road tested in the US and Canada to give UK car buyers a new online shopping experience.

 All cars are sourced from franchised and independent dealers with the site offering price transparency as buyers are advised whether the price is in line with market values.
 It also shows any price drops and will tell you if the price reflects a “Great” or “Fair” deal.

 What’s clever about the search facility is that cars are listed according to the accuracy of their market pricing as well as the reputation of the dealer, as car retailers cannot pay extra to be listed first.

 New cars: N/A

 We like: No haggling over prices

 We don’t like: You can’t see the car you’re buying

 Launched in 2013, Carwow works a bit differently from the sites above.
 It is aimed primarily at buyers in the market for a new car, with all stock provided by franchised dealers.
 You select your make, model and specification, then Carwow invites its partner dealers to make you an offer.